animesh10/electrode-gitbook/chapter1/intermediate/more-deployments/docker.md

 $ docker push your-username/docker-awesome-container
 ```

 You have successfully pushed your new image to the Docker Cloud repository!
-From here, you can use the[User Guide](https://docs.docker.com/engine/userguide/intro/)to run your own containers and build Docker images.
+From here, you can use the [User Guide](https://docs.docker.com/engine/userguide/intro/) to run your own containers and build Docker images.